metagenopolis/CroCoDeEL/README.md

 ## Introduction

-CroCoDeEL is a tool that detects cross-sample contamination in shotgun metagenomic data.\
+CroCoDeEL is a tool that detects cross-sample (aka well-to-well) contamination in shotgun metagenomic data.\
-It accurately identifies contaminated samples but also pinpoints contamination sources and estimates contamination rates.
+It accurately identifies contaminated samples but also pinpoints contamination sources and estimates contamination rates.\
+CroCoDeEL relies only on species abundance tables and does not need negative controls.

 ## Installation